rradczewski/ymmv/_drafts/where_were_going_we_dont_need_headphones.md

 ---

 If there is one single complaint about work I hear most often from clients and friends, it's that they have a hard time focusing in their office.
 No matter if you're pairing with someone or need some quiet time - if you can't escape the background noise, you'll have a hard time getting any work done.
 Let me share with you how I try to have people happily leave their headphones in their backpack.

-## Improve your office or don't force people to come
+## Fix your office or don't force people to come

 A strong position, given, but let's be honest: If a company can't provide room for focus time, it needs to create a decent remote/home office culture (and policies).